CiscoIT-DAE/appdynamics-onboarding-api/README.md

 Once the appd-onboarding-api and mongo docker containers started, Rest APIs documentation is available at [OpenAPI Specs] (http://localhost:8080/appd-onboarding-api/swagger-ui/index.html?configUrl=/appd-onboarding-api/v3/api-docs/swagger-config)

+Note: Replace the localhost with IP address or domain name of the VM, if this is deployed in a VM

 Below are the APIs provided by this code base
 ```
 POST /api​/v1​/applications - Onboard Applications into AppDynamics Controller